AMartins87/games_exclusives/README.md

 Games Exclusives is an e-commerce website built using Django, Python, HTML, CSS and JavaScript as part of the Code Institute Diploma in Full Stack Software Development.

-Purpose of this e-commerce store is to sell game versions which are only exclusive to only one type of game console or are only developed for a PC.
+Purpose of this e-commerce store is to sell game versions which are only exclusive to only one type of game console or were developed only for a PC.

-Live project can be found [here](https://games_exclusives.herokuapp.com/).
+Live project can be found [here](https://games-exclusives.herokuapp.com/).

 ![Am I Responsive](media/wireframes/air_main_image.JPG)